 Roast and Grind

-⅓ cup coriander seeds
+- ⅓ cup coriander seeds

-¼ cup chana dal
+- ¼ cup chana dal

-15 nos round red chilies
+- 15 nos round red chilies

-¼ cup of coconut
+- ¼ cup of coconut

-1 teaspoon peppercorns
+- 1 teaspoon peppercorns

-1 ts p cumin seeds
+- 1 teaspoon cumin seeds

-2-3 tablespoon gingely oil
+- 4 tablespoon gingely oil

-½ teaspoon mustard seeds
+- ½ teaspoon mustard seeds

-2 pinches of fenugreek seeds
+- 2 pinches of fenugreek seeds

-2 pinches of hing
+- 2 pinches of hing

-2-3 round red chilies
+- 2-3 nos round red chilies

-a strand of curry leaf
+- a strand of curry leaf

 - Roast each ingredient under 'Roast & Grind' separately in a pan.
 Let them cool completely.
 Grind it to a fine powder in a mixie.
 Keep the powder aside, we will be using ⅓ cup of this powder, the rest can be stored in an air-tight container and can be used while making dry curries.

-Wash and chop the stem of all the eggplants.
+- Wash and chop the stem of all the eggplants.
 Slit them lengthwise, like a '+'.
-Do not cut fully, we just need to make a slit till the bulb of the eggplant and stuff it with the spice powder.
+Do not cut fully, we just need to make a slit till the bulb of the eggplant and stuff it with the spice powder

 - Heat a wide pan with gingely oil given under 'Tempering', splutter mustard seeds, add hing, fenugreek seeds, red chilies, and curry leaf.

-- Now add the stuffed brinjals, one by one, keep the flame simmer and saute it for 5 minutes. |Add half of the salt to the brinjals and mix.
+- Now add the stuffed brinjals, one by one, keep the flame simmer and sauté it for 5 minutes. |Add half of the salt to the brinjals and mix.
 Stir frequently and gently.
 We do not want the brinjals to separate and also not burn.